Brooke Simpson

-Brooke Mills Simpson is an American singer and actress.
-She finished in third place in the thirteenth season on NBC's talent singing competition The Voice on Team Miley Cyrus.
+Brooke Mills Simpson is an American singer.
+She finished in third place in the 13th season on NBC's talent singing competition The Voice on Team Miley Cyrus.

-In 2021, she auditioned for season 16 of America's Got Talent.
+In 2021, she auditioned for America's Got Talent season 16 of America's Got Talent.
 She received a yes vote from each judge and advanced to the quarter finals round placing fourth in the finals.

 Early life

 Brooke Simpson was born to an evangelical family.
 She discovered she loved singing at age 7.
-During her childhood she traveled and performed with her family; they attended pow wows hosted by the Haliwa-Saponi tribe.
+During her childhood she traveled and performed with her family; they attended pow wows hosted by the Haliwa-Saponi, a state-recognized tribe.
 Simpson is a member of the tribe.
 Before appearing on The Voice, she moved from her hometown of Hollister, North Carolina to Fort Lauderdale, Florida with her husband, Ray Simpson.
 She was considering other careers instead of singing.
 Her parents are Jimille and Mike Mills; she has two siblings who are eight years younger: sister Leah and brother Mikey.

 Brooke Simpson met her vocal coach Andrez Franco in 2013.

 Career

 The Voice

-Simpson auditioned in 2017 for the thirteenth season of The Voice.
+Simpson auditioned in 2017 for the 13th season of The Voice.
 In the blind auditions which were broadcast on October 1, 2017, she sang "Stone Cold" by Demi Lovato.
 The four judges, Adam Levine, Cyrus, Jennifer Hudson, and Blake Shelton turned around.
 She chose to be part of Team Miley finishing in third place on December 19, 2017.